Skip to content

 You obtain the visualization of the Brillouin Zone (with the notation for several high-symmetry wavevectors), the representation of the primitive cell with location of atoms, and the sought graphical representation of the electronic band structure.

 Concerning the latter, AbiPy has performed a shift of the computed eigenenergies, to have the top of the valence bands approximately at zero.
-Note that this shift is not the exact one: the top of the valence band that happen at \Gamma is not exactly zero.
-This is because the computation of the occupied states during the self-consistent DFT calculation was done with a k point grid that did not include the \Gamma point.
+Note that this shift is not the exact one: the top of the valence band that happen at \(\Gamma\) is not exactly zero.
+This is because the computation of the occupied states during the self-consistent DFT calculation was done with a k point grid that did not include the \(\Gamma\) point.
 ABINIT determined the energy of the highest occupied state for the points of that k point grid.
-The subsequent non-self-consistent calculation of the band eigenenergies, that included calculation at \Gamma, was not associated with occupation numbers.
+The subsequent non-self-consistent calculation of the band eigenenergies, that included calculation at \(\Gamma\), was not associated with occupation numbers.
 Hence, the value of the top of the valence band could not be corrected.
 In order to obtain an electronic band structure with the top of the valence band aligned with zero using AbiPy, the corresponding k point must belong to the grid used for self-consistent calculations.
 However, this point with the highest occupied state is not known a priori.

 If this is a mandatory target of the electronic structure representation, the user has the choice.
-He/she can make his/her own post-treatment of the data contained in the GSR file.
+One can make their own post-treatment of the data contained in the GSR file.
 Alternatively, for the automatic generation of the correcly aligned band structure using AbiPy, the user should proceed with more steps: after the self-consistent calculation with a particular k point grid, the band structure at high symmetry points is scanned, the k point for which the top of the valence band is obtained is determined, and, if not included in the initial grid for self-consistent calculation, a new self-consistent calculation must be done, with a more appropriate grid.
-Since the top of the valence bands often happens at \Gamma, one might also from the very start decide to make self-consistent calculations with grids that include \Gamma, although such grids are usually not as efficient as the shifted grids.
+Since the top of the valence bands often happens at \(\Gamma\), one might also from the very start decide to make self-consistent calculations with grids that include \(\Gamma\), although such grids are usually not as efficient as the shifted grids.

 Although the electronic band structure obtained with AbiPy looks nice in the above figure, there is a pitfall.
 Indeed, AbiPy decided to represent the energy range from about -13 eV to about +12 eV, while, as given in the input file above, 4 valence bands and 4 conduction bands were computed.
 The representation of valence bands is fine, but apparently, there is no electronic state above +10 eV.
 Is this correct ?
 Please, perform a calculation of the band structure with many more bands, for example 20 bands.
 You will observe that the representation of the band structure up to +12 eV obtained with 8 bands is indeed incomplete: more conduction bands connect to the four ones initially represented, and they fill the energy range up to +12 eV, and much beyond.
 There is no gap between the four conduction bands that had already been computed and the additional higher ones.
 AbiPy by default chooses a range larger than all the bands that have been computed.
 So, this pitfall is present by default !